demiculus/demiculus.github.io/donor.md

 ### What Should I Look For In A Donor?

 Genes: This is the most important one.
 You can't redo your kid.
 Your kid will have many of the donors traits.
 Make sure to select someone who you think is amazing.
-This can be kindness, achievements, physical appearance and many other things.
+This can be kindness, achievements, physical appearance or whatever you value.
 You decide what type of kid you want.

 Health: The prior health of the parent before conceiving will effect the childs health: https://www.instagram.com/reel/CvXc0HAuiCo/?igshid=MzRlODBiNWFlZA==